jdhitsolutions/PSTweetChat/transcripts/2020/08_PSTweetChat_August2020.md

 *2020-08-07 18:39:46Z*
 > [@MikeKanakos Amazing event indeed #pstweetchat](https://twitter.com/HeikoBrenn/status/1291806254671822849)

-This transcript is based on tracking the #PSTweetchat tag.
-Not everyone remembers to insert the the tag so this is most likely an incomplete record.
-The entries are listed in order of Twitter's ID number which may not necessarily mean it is in complete chronological order.
+This transcript is based on tracking the `#PSTweetchat` tag.
+However, not everyone remembers to insert  the tag so this is most likely an incomplete record.
+The entries are listed in order of Twitter's ID number which may not necessarily mean it is in true chronological order.

 _generated Friday, August 7, 2020 7:28:01 PM UTC_